Tyrrrz/CliWrap/Readme.md

 var pushCmd = pullCmd.WithArguments("push");
 ```

-In the above example, `pullCmd` and `pushCmd` are separate objects.
+In the above example, `pullCmd` and `pushCmd` are distinct objects.
 They have the same target executable, working directory and environment variables, but different command line arguments.

 ### Executing a command as an event stream

 Besides executing a command as a task, CliWrap also supports an alternative model, in which an execution is represented as an event stream.
 This lets you start a command and react to events it produces as it runs.

-These events are:
+Those events are:

 - `StartedCommandEvent` -- received just once, when the command starts executing.
 Contains the process ID.
 - `StandardOutputCommandEvent` -- received every time the underlying process writes a new line to the output stream.
 Contains the text as string.
 - `StandardErrorCommandEvent` -- received every time the underlying process writes a new line to the error stream.
 Contains the text as string.
 - `ExitedCommandEvent` -- received just once, when the command finishes executing.
 Contains the exit code.

 There are two ways you can start a command and listen to its events.
-One of them is through an asynchronous pull-based stream:
+One of them is through an asynchronous _pull-based_ stream:

 ```csharp
 using CliWrap;